cla-cif/RPS-Lizard-Spock/README.md

 - A fully functioning project was studied from  [FreeCodeCamp's tutorials](https://www.youtube.com/watch?v=jaVNP3nIAv0).
 - The icon in the Support page's header was taken from [Font Awesome](https://fontawesome.com/).
 - Fonts from [Google Fonts](https://fonts.google.com/).
+- The game was originally created by Sam Kass and Karen Bryla.

 ### Media